 We have a range of exciting opportunities available in the Union for you to shape the future of student life here at Brunel.
 Most of the posts available are voluntary and you can do them alongside your studies, and because they are linked to your academic experience they don’t count towards your working hours if you have a student visa.
-The post of Vice President Postgraduate Students is a Part Time paid position, designed to be flexible around Postgraduate Study and Research.

 As an employee of the union there are certain expectations, and benefits which we have outlined for you: